What is Door to Door Fundraising?

 How do you check if the fundraisers are doing a good job?

 - We regularly run training sessions with our fundraisers.

 - We observe our fundraisers at work to check everything is going well.

 - We ask our supporters for feedback.
 Please give us a call on 0300 330 0740 or email us on firstname.lastname@example.org if you’d like to share your feedback.

 Are fundraisers paid?

-Yes, our fundraisers from Burden and Burden are professionally trained and paid to work for us.
+Yes, our fundraisers from Burden and Burden and Real Fundraising are professionally trained and paid to work for us.

 Do your fundraisers ask for cash?

-No. Our fundraisers are not permitted to ask for cash, they are only allowed to ask someone to sign up to play our Weekly Lottery through Direct Debit.
+No. Our fundraisers are not permitted to ask for cash, they are only allowed to ask someone to sign up to a regular gift or to play our Weekly Lottery through Direct Debit.